PWA-GouldA/ICT30115-WorkplaceComms-2019/pages/02.cluster-details/01.lap/docs.md

 You will be notified of changes as they occur.

-Your training will include **structured in and out of class activities*** to be completed for this unit.
+Your training will include **structured in and out of class activities** to be completed for this unit.
+This means you will need to complete some work/study outside of class.

 | | Out of class activities may include (:fa-check:):       | |                                             |
 |-|------------------------------------------------|-|---------------------------------------------|